ChessMax/awesome-programming-languages/README.md

 - [PicoLisp](https://picolisp.com/) - PicoLisp is a programming language, a dialect of the language Lisp.
 Its most prominent features are simplicity and minimalism.
 It is built on one internal data type: a cell.
 On the language level, a programmer can use three different data types (numbers, symbols, and lists) being represented by cells and differentiated by bits at the end of the cell.
 - [Pinafore](https://github.com/AshleyYakeley/Truth/) - Pinafore is a language that allows you to structure information and create user interfaces for it.
 Currently it's at the "proof of concept" stage.
 You can build it from source and run it.
 - [Pocketlang](https://github.com/ThakeeNathees/pocketlang) - A lightweight, fast embeddable scripting language.
 Pocketlang is a small (~3000 semicolons) and fast functional language written in C. It's syntactically similar to Ruby and it can be learned within 15 minutes.
 Including the compiler, bytecode VM and runtime, it's a standalone executable with zero external dependencies just as it's self descriptive name.
 The pocketlang VM can be embedded in another hosting program very easily.
+- [Pony](https://github.com/ponylang/ponyc) - Pony is a compiled, actor-model, capabilities-secure, high performance programming language that prevents concurrency mistakes such as data races and deadlocks by design with reasonable syntactic defaults.
+Its FFI allows Pony to interface with other languages.
 - [Preql](https://github.com/erezsh/Preql) - Preql is an interpreted, relational programming language, that specializes in database queries and compiles to SQL.
 - [Priml](https://github.com/x-Eagle-x/Priml) - Priml is a stack-oriented scripting language based on Forth and BASIC.
 - [Pure](https://github.com/agraef/pure-lang) - Pure is a modern-style functional programming language based on term rewriting.
 It offers equational definitions with pattern matching, full symbolic rewriting capabilities, dynamic typing, eager and lazy evaluation, lexical closures, built-in list and matrix support and an easy-to-use C interface.